Colombia leaves pact recognizing U.N. court rulings

 "TEMPER TANTRUM"

-The Hague's ruling set off alarms farther afield as the court will hear arguments next week on a maritime dispute between Chile and Peru, which could potentially award a swathe of Pacific Ocean under Chilean sovereignty to its northern neighbour.

-"Chile has been, and always will be, a country that fully respects international law," Foreign Minister Alfredo Moreno said on Wednesday in the northern Chilean city of Arica, which was Peruvian until the 19th century.

-In Colombia, Santos has not yet said whether he will accept the latest ICJ decision, which Nicaragua presented to the Hague in 2001.
-He expressed anger at the changes, saying the ruling had "omissions, mistakes, excesses, inconsistencies."
+Santos has not yet said whether he will accept the latest ICJ decision.
+He has rejected the changes to the border, saying the ruling had "omissions, mistakes, excesses, inconsistencies, that we can not accept."

 Santos highlighted other countries that have taken similar decisions, including Norway, Canada, Australia and New Zealand.